 Search by Specialty

 Discover classes, events, tours, and groups that fit your interests.

 Home > Be Healthy > Health Library > Laser Photocoagulation and Cryopexy for Retinal Tears

 Laser photocoagulation and cryopexy are used to fix tears in the retina and prevent a retinal detachment.
 These methods work well to treat certain retinal tears.
 But some people will need future treatment for a tear in another part of the retina.

-general anesthesia.
+You can usually receive these treatments in a doctor's office or an outpatient surgery center.
+They do not require a hospital stay or general anesthesia.
 You may need to limit your activity for a couple of weeks after treatment.

-through the eye and makes tiny burns around the tear in the retina.
+In laser photocoagulation, an intense beam of light travels through the eye and makes tiny burns around the tear in the retina.
 Over several weeks the burns form scars that prevent fluid from getting under the retina.

-achieves the same result by using a probe to freeze and seal the retina around the tear.
+Cryopexyachieves the same result by using a probe to freeze and seal the retina around the tear.